hallonstedt/gtfs-examples/python/gtfsToTimetableApi/README.md

 ## Running

+- Edit the `gtfs.conf` file to match your preferred operator.
+You also need to obtain API-keys from [trafiklab.se](https://www.trafiklab.se/docs/getting-started/using-trafiklab) which means registering an account, creating a project and requesting the two keys required for static and real-time data.
-- Run the `TimeTableApi` flask app to start a
-  webserver: `python3 TimeTableApi.py --gtfs="<URL to GTFS.zip>" --vehicle-positions="<URL to vehiclepositions.pb>" --trip-updates="<URL to tripupdates.pb>"`
+- Run the TimeTableApi flask app to start a webserver: `python3 TimeTableApi.py`, or `nohup python3 TimeTableApi.py &` which will fork the process to the background and send logging output to *nohup.out*.
-- Or use the GtfsTimeTable module direct from the command
-  line: `python3 GtfsTimeTable.py --gtfs="<URL to GTFS.zip>" --vehicle-positions="<URL to vehiclepositions.pb>" --trip-updates="<URL to tripupdates.pb>" --stop-id="<id of stop to get departures for>"`
+- Or use the GtfsTimeTable module direct from the command line: `python3 GtfsTimeTable.py` where you will be asked for an id of the stop to get departures for.
+You may obtain the stop id from the `/stops` endpoint.
+See below.

 Note: All GTFS data is cached:

-- A new GTFS file is only fetched once per day
+- A new GTFS file (the static time table) is only fetched once per day
 - New tripupdates data is only fetched on demand, no more than once per minute
 - New vehiclepositions data is only fetched on demand, no more than once per 15s

 ## Webserver endpoints

-The Flask webapp contains two endpoints:
+The Flask webapp contains three endpoints:

 - The `/stops` endpoint lists all stops which you can search for
+- The `/departures` endpoint shows the departures from the previous 10 minutes to the next 2 hours for the stop configured in gtfs.conf
-- The `/departures/<stop-id>` endpoint shows the departures from the past 10 minutes to the next 2 hours for the given stop.
+- The `/departures/<stop-id>` endpoint shows the departures from the previous 10 minutes to the next 2 hours for the stop given in the URL request

-**Important! ** If you want to reach the development server from another machine in your network, you need to edit the last line in `TimeTableApi.py` from `app.run()` to `app.run(host="0.0.0.0")`

-A response from the `/departures/<stop-id>` endpoint contains all the platforms that were searched, and all the departures from those platforms.
+A response from the `/departures` endpoint contains all the platforms that were searched, and all the departures from those platforms.
 It looks like this:

 ```json
 {